tldr-pages/tldr/pages/linux/xdg-open.md

 > Opens a file or URL in the user's preferred application.

+- Open the current directory in the system's default file explorer:

+`xdg-open .`

 - Open an URL in the system's default browser:

 `xdg-open {{https://example.com}}`